githubharald/CTCDecoder/README.md

 The only path (see dashed line) which gives "" still has probability 0.36, therefore "a" is the result returned by beam search.

 ![ctc](./doc/ctc.png)

-## Choosing the right algorithm
-[This paper](./doc/comparison.pdf) compares beam search decoding and token passing.
-It also gives suggestions when to use best path decoding, beam search decoding and token passing.

 ## References